arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 Valinor, the realm of the undying, existed in a dimension anything unlike Earth.
 The eternal beings of Valinor lived across these hexagonal and other polygon-shaped platforms, that floated across the endless sky.
 The horizon was scattered with them.
 They were all at different altitudes, and they were never adjacent.
 Most of these platforms were lush green, covered with grass and trees.
 Buildings and other structures made of stone or marble interrupted the greenery.
 Crystal glass escalators and circular iridescent magical portals connect them to one another.
 Interspersed between these platforms were puffy white clouds with glistening streams of water steadily pouring out of them.
 Rainbow streaks often marked these magical waterfalls.
 At the bottom, all that’s visible is a gentle rising mist that dissipates as it gets higher.

-“Let’s go down to Earth”, said Ildris, “it’s been a while since we’ve been down there”.
+“Let’s go down to Earth”, said Rhylandor, “it’s been a while since we’ve been down there”.

 The immortal eldila of Valinor could descend down to Earth whenever they wished.
 They could go down as humans, or as elves, or as other creatures.
 If they went down as elves, they kept their memories and a full breadth of magical powers.
 But if they went down as humans, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Valinor, whom they could hear through soft whispering thoughts in their mind.
 When they went back to Valinor, they remembered everything again, with the memory of their short human life added on.

 Even though it wasn't cold, snow that rarely melted occasionally floated across the air.
 Around a fourth of the trees were covered in them.
 This snow was cool, light, and eminently edible with a fresh watery deliciousness.
 The sun never stops shining, and the snow resting on leaves and elsewhere glittered like diamonds in the endless sunlight.

-Alethea was sitting on a white couch with gold streaks patterns, in Ildris's living room.
+Alethea was sitting on a white couch with gold streaks patterns, in Rhylandor's living room.

 “How long do you think you’ll want to hang around this time?” asked Alethea.

-“A hundred years or so,” said Ildris, waving his hands.
+“A hundred years or so,” said Rhylandor, waving his hands.

 “I’ll join you for a dozen years or so”, replied Alethea.